Preview

 Course Objectives/Goals

-The overall objective of the training is to improve the capacity of older people and their communities to promote active ageing and autonomy through the use of mobile money and online tools to manage their finances.
+The general objective of the training is to improve the competences of older people and their communities for enhancing active aging and autonomy through the use of mobile money and online tools to manage their finances.

 Specific objectives are:

-• Ensure that seniors have basic digital and financial literacy skills for a clear understanding of mobile money solutions and concepts;
+• Ensuring seniors have basic digital skills and financial literacy skills for a clear understanding of mobile money solutions and concepts;

-• Familiarise seniors with the user interfaces of the most common mobile money apps, guiding them through navigation and key functionalities;
+• Familiarising seniors with the user interfaces of the most common mobile money apps guiding the through navigation and the main functionalities;

 • Educating seniors on security measures to protect their mobile money accounts;

-• Introducing mobile tools and techniques for budgeting and tracking spending;
+• Introducing mobile tools and techniques for budgeting and tracking expenses;

 • Encouraging seniors to share their knowledge within their communities, fostering a sense of community engagement and support in using mobile money tools;

-• Facilitate opportunities for seniors to engage in peer learning, sharing experiences and tips for effective use of mobile money tools within the group.
+• Facilitating opportunities for seniors to engage in peer learning, sharing experiences and tips for effective use of mobile money tools within the group.

 Competences and skills